Coverage from AFIELD Forum 2024, in Belgium, Brussels

 Art is essential to making cities liveable

-Speaking on a panel about the Urban Commons, representatives of the El Wacha studio from Tunisia told conference goers about their different collaborative projects around the city of Tunis.
+Speaking on a panel about the Urban Commons, representatives of the El Warcha studio from Tunisia told conference goers about their different collaborative projects around the city of Tunis.
 One short video showed young people from the medina working with power tools to help construct wooden structures that floated around the city.
 In another segment, children were seen practicing various circus acts such as juggling and balancing spinning wooden plates on thin metal rods.
-Putting it all together, the members of El Wacha succeeded in creating a floating circus where performers entertained audiences on the sea accompanied by spotlights and a marching band.
+Putting it all together, the members of El Warcha succeeded in creating a floating circus where performers entertained audiences on the sea accompanied by spotlights and a marching band.
 Read more…

 Interview